HyphaApp/hypha-site/themes/zen/README.md

   jquery: true              # Add jQuery
   languageDir: ""           # Set ltr or rtl, defaults to ltr.
   logo: false               # Turn off the logo.
+  logoPath:                 # Relative path to site logo, defaults to "images/logo.png", no leading slash.
   mainSections:             # The sections you want to have listed on the front page.
     - "section1"            # Default to the section with most content if not set.
     - "section2"            # Set to empty if no section should be listed.